spodlecki/formtastic-js/README.md

+## Under Development

+While there is a large test suite at the moment, there are missing inputs still.

 ## [Formtastic](https://github.com/justinfrench/formtastic) JS Port

 Formtastic JS is a JS FormBuilder DSL that aims to duplicate the API given by the [Rails Gem Formtastic](https://github.com/justinfrench/formtastic).
 The goal of this project is to simply duplicate assumptions from the Rails Gem into the JavaScript project.
 Please see examples and tests for better coverage details.

 ### Usage

+**JavaScript**
 ```javascript
 var model = new Backbone.Model({ .... });
 var form = Formtastic.new(model, {as: 'blog', url: '/some/path'}, function(f) {